open-telemetry/opentelemetry-specification/specification/trace/api.md

 1. Whether span represents an outgoing call to a remote service (`CLIENT` and `PRODUCER` spans) or a processing of an incoming request initiated externally (`SERVER` and `CONSUMER` spans).
-2. Whether a Span represents a synchronous call.
-Spans that describe synchronous operations (`SERVER` and `CLIENT`) end after all its children complete under ordinary circumstances.
-It can be useful for tracing systems to know this property, since synchronous Spans may contribute to the overall trace latency.
-Asynchronous scenarios can be remote or local.
+2. Whether a Span represents a request/response operation (`CLIENT` and `SERVER` spans) or a deferred execution (`PRODUCER` and `CONSUMER` spans).
+   Spans that describe request/response operations typically end after all their child spans have completed.
+   It can be beneficial for tracing systems to be aware of this property to make assumptions about overall trace latency.

 In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
 For example, a